quynh16/fire_reporter/README.md

 ### Installing onto the Android device from a computer:
 1. Open the browser on your computer and download the APK file.
-2. Make sure third-party apps are allowed on your Android device.
+2. For older versions of Android: Make sure third-party apps are allowed on your Android device.
 Go to Menu > Settings > Security > and check "Unknown Sources".
 This allows for your device to install apps from sources other than the Google Play Store.
 3. Connect your Android device to your computer and have it be connected as a "Media Device".
 4. If prompted, click on "Open Device to View Files."
 If not, find your device's folder on the computer.
 This is usually listed under "My Computer" or "Computer" for a Windows PC.
 5. Copy the APK file from your computer and paste it into a folder of your choice on the Android device.
 6. On your Android device, go to the "My Files" or "Files" folder and find the folder that you pasted the APK file into.
 7. Tap on the APK file and then tap on "Install".
+Depending on how new your Android version is, you may be prompted to allow APK installation.
+If this occurs, press "Yes" or "Allow".
 8. App installation should then begin

 ## Getting Started